our-never-ending-job/WFGY/CASE_EVIDENCE.md

 ## What this suggests

-This suggests that the WFGY failure map is structured enough to be operationalized as tooling rather than remaining documentation.
+This suggests that the WFGY failure map is structured enough to be operationalized as tooling, not just documentation.

-It indicates potential for WFGY concepts to serve as **diagnostic infrastructure**.
+It points to the possibility that WFGY concepts can serve as **diagnostic infrastructure**.

 ## Important boundary